juicedata/juicefs/docs/en/administration/metadata/redis_best_practices.md

 :::tip
 Although Redis cluster does not support db isolation mechanism, when it is a metadata engine, Juicefs uses the function of redis cluster [Hash Tag](https://redis.io/docs/reference/cluster-spec/#hash-tags) to implement isolation and transaction assurance in cluster mode by using `{db}` as the prefix of key, so db in cluster mode still has an isolation effect.
+It is also important to note that Redis Cluster requires that the keys of all operations in a transaction must be in the same Hash slot, so only one Hash slot can be used by a JuiceFS file system.
 :::

 ## Data Durability